testjavascript/nodejs-integration-tests-best-practices/README.md

 :white_check_mark:  **Do:** Any record that effects the test results should be added at the begining of the test.
 Excelemation mark.
 A common mistake is to seed the entire test data or add one per suite - Leads to coupling between tests.
 What if test num #37 deletes the entity that test #38 relies on?
 Also lead to obscure tests...
 A test is a standlone story with <7 statements.
 Based on our benchmarks, this adds ~1 second to the test execution time - Abolutely worth the decreased complexity.
 There are 3 types of data (metadata vs context vs records model comes here)

+Ideas: Coupling, dominos, for the reader, 3 test types of data,

 <br/>